Communicating Spaces

 For the assignment, I was thinking about a closed-circuit intranet for T riders.
 The network could either be accessed via a blackberry or cell phone or via mounted keyboard and screen consoles.
 The blackberry model creates limits to access and the consoles would be expensive and likely vandalized.

 The model that first comes to mind is Craigslist.
 Classifieds would be useful, but probably only if they could be someone saved or transmitted to a permanent space.
 Personals, though they might be frowned upon by the MBTA, would probably be popular.
 Certainly, Missed Connections are almost a native form.
 Craigslist also has vibrant discussion forum communities on a variety of topics.
+Some zones might be password protected-- a kids' section, say.
+Or, perhaps a company with a lot of commuters might create an employees-only area.

 Would a meta-layer of information reduce crime by increasing self-policing?
 Is a message board a panopticon?

 We often notice, if we keep a regular schedule, that we seem to see the same people, who Goffman calls "intimate strangers" everyday.
 Interest-based message boards would create a different variety of intimate strangers-- people whose interests you share, whose opinions you know, but whom you may never see.
 It would be interesting to see how people negotiate issues of anonymity and identity.
+Perhaps a hierarchy would develop of users who are frequent (or longer) riders who are more fully able to participate in the mediated world of the T. Perhaps groups would arrange meet-ups.

 No comments: